21 Intersections Road Safety Project, McLaren Vale

 Both the Department for Infrastructure and Transport (DIT) and the City of Onkaparinga have individual and shared responsibility for roads in the area, with the DIT responsible for roads such as Main and Aldinga Roads, while council is responsible for adjoining local roads.

-Designs are expected to be completed in 2023, with upgrades anticipated to be completed by June 2024.
+All upgrades are anticipated to be completed by June 2024.

-The locations, proposed treatments and project timing have been identified via a detailed review of each individual site conducted by technical staff from DIT and Council.
-We are seeking local knowledge on the area to improve already selected treatments.
+The locations, proposed treatments and project timing have been identified via a detailed review of each individual site conducted by technical staff from DIT and council.
+In March we sought local knowledge on the area to improve the selected treatments.
+Thank you to everyone that provided feedback.